-Our trek to upper dolpo is a classical trek with 22 days itinerary compared to most walks in this region.
-The particular route is designed for globe trotters who wish to hike in a more relaxed manner than take a look this itinerary.
-However for travelers who wish to do quickly but are walking with limited time wise than ask us for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+Our trek to upper Dolpo is a classical trail with 22 days itinerary compared to most walks in this region.
+The particular route is designed for world explorers who wish to hike in a more relaxed manner than take a look at this itinerary.
+However for travelers who wish to do quickly but are walking with limited time wise than ask us for tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 We take an hour flight from Kathmandu to Nepalgunj city of west Nepal.
 Nepalgunj is a big town is also a gateway to Simikot of Humla.
 The town itself is an interesting Terai town of Nepal with influences from both the Nepal hills and plains well as local Hindu & Muslim cultures.
 Get experience visiting some sightseeing places in Nepalgunj with our guide.
 We prepare for your tomorrow’s flight to Jhupal airport.Day 04: Fly to Jhupal [2,320m/7,610ft], Crew management.
 45 minutes flight.

 After an early breakfast, we take a 45 minute morning flight to get Jhupal airport.
-We will reach Juphal just in 35 minute flight from Nepalgunj with beautiful views of snow capped mountain.
-Juphal is a small Bazzar / small village, where we can breathe cold and fresh air than that of Nepalgunj.
+We will reach Juphal just in 35-minute flight from Nepalgunj with beautiful views of the snow-capped mountain.
+Juphal is a small Bazaar / small village, where we can breathe cold and fresh air than that of Nepalgunj.
 We will stay here because we have to arrange porters and other remaining equipment..Day 05: Trek to Chhepka (2838m/9,280 ft), 6 hrs Walk

-We have to ascend about 2 hours but before reaching the top, we can have the new of Nepal?s highest waterfall (107 meter high) knows Phoksundo waterfall or commonly known as sunlight waterfall.
+We have to ascend about 2 hours but before reaching the top, we can have the new of Nepal?s highest waterfall (107 meters high) knows Phoksundo waterfall or commonly known as sunlight waterfall.
 Then we will descend to Ringmo village where people residing practice Bonpo religion.
 The religion was founded by Buddha Lonpa Shanrab Miwo, 18000 years ago.
-It is believe that Dolpa used to be the center of Bon Kindom called Zhang.
-It a big and powerful kingdom in present western and north western Tibet.
+It is believed that Dolpa used to be the center of Bon Kindom called Zhang.
+It a big and powerful kingdom in present western and northwestern Tibet.
 Overnight at tented camp.Day 08: Exploring day to discover around

 Special day to admire the beauty of Phoksundo Lake and visited nearby villagers inhabited by Bon and Buddhist religion.Day 09: Trek to Salla Ghari (3,640m/11,903 ft), 6 hrs Walking

 From here onward, begins the Upper Dolpo section.
 We will follow the famous trail where the famous movie called CARAVAN of Eric Valli was castes.
 Trek route is used by local peoples of Dolpo and other trade with Tibetans.
 It is really adventurous to cross over the pass.
-When we reach the top hill, we will have beautiful view of Lane Ringmo, the dark green pine forests and snow capped mountain to the South.
-Than some minutes later, you will have a spectacular view of Kanjirowa Himal (66612m) then we reach an alpine area with junipers called Thaneba or Lake side camp where we stay overnight at camp.Day 10: Trek from Dhotrap to Numala Base Camp
+When we reach the top hill, we will have a beautiful view of Lane Ringmo, the dark green pine forests and snow-capped mountain to the South.
+Then some minutes later, you will have a spectacular view of Kanjirowa Himal (66612m) then we reach an alpine area with junipers called Thaneba or Lakeside camp where we stay overnight at camp.Day 10: Trek from Dhotrap to Numala Base Camp

 We ascend adventurous journey to Kang La (5350m), also called as Ngadra La.
 Than we descend downhill walking to reach Shey Gompa, a very small village with a couple of houses and the Gompa.
-It is a 11th century gompa, situated beneath the crystal peak on a small grassy plain, at the confluence of two rivers people believed that it was constructed by a Tibetan Buddhist, who arrived here on the back of flying snow lion.
-Shey Gomba is also called spiritual heart of Dolpo where many pilgrims visit to this gomba to make Kora (clockwise circuit) of crystal peak every year.
+It is an 11th-century gompa, situated beneath the crystal peak on a small grassy plain, at the confluence of two rivers people believed that it was constructed by a Tibetan Buddhist, who arrived here on the back of flying snow lion.
+Shey Gomba is also called the spiritual heart of Dolpo where many pilgrims visit this gomba to make Kora (clockwise circuit) of crystal peak every year.
 Overnight at tented camp.Day 12: Rest Day at Shey Gompa

 You can explore around Tsakang Gompa which is at about 457m.
 It is not really a monastery but a retreat.
 Tsakang had been a meditation center of many famous lamas from Tibet.
 Shey Gompa belongs to the Chaiba community, followers of the Padmasambhava and Kagyu sects.
 It was the first Kagyupa monastery and its founder was the lama Ten-szin-Ra-Pa.
 The monastery was built during the 11th century.
 Shey is famous for its ancient Buddhist culture.
 In Dolpo the ancient Tibetan way of life combines animism with the teachings of Buddha.
 Drutup Yeshe introduced Buddhism in the Dolpo valley.
 Many years ago he came to Dolpo and came across a wild people whose supreme God was a ‘fierce mountain spirit’.
 Crystal mountain is to the west of Shey monastery.
 It is a very strange mountain indeed.
 Its contorted cliffs are laced with quartz and embedded with a rich variety of marine fossils.
 Overnight at tented camp.Day 13: Trek to Namgung (4,430m/14,486ft), 6 hrs walking

-We cross the pass Sheyla which is also called Geln La (5000m), we can see beautiful view of northern part of Tibetan plateau, which is highest plateau in the world.
-To the east we can see Mustang.
-After through pass we have to descend to the pastures of Namgung.
-Namgung is a beautiful place with friendly people and great environment.
+We cross the pass Sheyla which is also called Geln La (5000m), we can see a beautiful view of northern part of Tibetan plateau, which is the highest plateau in the world.
+To the east, we can see Mustang.
+After through pass, we have to descend to the pastures of Namgung.
+Namgung is a beautiful place with friendly people and a great environment.
 Overnight at tented camp.Day 14: Trek to Saldang (4,046m/13,230 ft), 3 hrs Walking

 Our Trek to Saldang starts with climbing a tree slope.
-We have to ascend to 4700m before going down steep slopes to picturesque village of Saldang, situated on a plateau high above the Nam Khong nala and the biggest villages of lower Dolpo.
-The village is prosperous because of agriculture and business / trade route to Tibet.
+We have to ascend to 4700m before going down steep slopes to the picturesque village of Saldang, situated on a plateau high above the Nam Khong nala and the biggest villages of Lower Dolpo.
+The village is prosperous because of agriculture and business/trade route to Tibet.
 Overnight at tented Camp ..Day 15: Trek to Sibu (4,000m/13,080ft), 6 hrs walking

 Walk to Jeng La (4850m) about 2 hrs ascend to reach the top.
 Jeng la offers an excellent Golden view of Mount Dhaulagiri in the morning.
 Then descend towards Tarap valley.
-Tarap is a spectacular valley with vast plants in high mountains extending to twenty kilometer along the Tarap Chu River.
-It consist of ten villages with cultivated fields, many Gompas and Chhortens.
+Tarap is a spectacular valley with vast plants in high mountains extending to twenty kilometers along the Tarap Chu River.
+It consists of ten villages with cultivated fields, many Gompas, and Chhortens.
 Overnight at tented camp.Day 18: Trek to Dho Tarap (4,200m/13734 ft), 2:30 hrs Walking